-Adobe MAX 2019 takes place on the 4-6 November (preconference 2-3) in Los Angeles.
-The same as last year, the conference will be held across various locations in the Los Angeles Convention Centre.
+The main Adobe MAX 2019 conference will run from 4-6 November, with pre-event training taking place on 2-3.
+As last year, the conference will be held across various locations in the Los Angeles Convention Centre.

-Sign up before 30 April 2019 to save $500 on a full conference pass (conditions apply).
+Sign up before the end of August 2019 to save $200 on a full conference pass (conditions apply).

 Adobe MAX 2019: rumours

-The Adobe team wowed crowds with details of Photoshop CC arriving on the iPad.
-With all the core tools of Photoshop CC, Photoshop for iPad is optimised specifically for touch devices, making the most of gestures, and the Pencil, with a new user interface designed especially for the iPad.
-Adobe also revealed it would sync across devices, so you’ll be able to switch between working on desktop/iPad with ease.
+The first big announcement was that Photoshop CC for iPad was on its way.
+The new app would include all the core tools of Photoshop CC, but optimised for touch devices, making the most of gestures and Apple Pencil capabilities, and sporting a new UI designed especially for the iPad.
+Adobe promised the tool would sync across devices, meaning designers would be able to switch between working on desktop/iPad with ease.

-Kyle T. Webster took to the stage last year to demonstrate Adobe's all-new painting and drawing app Project Gemini.
-And boy, was it impressive.
+It's now called Project Fresco, but back then Adobe's painting and drawing app was known as Project Gemini.
+Kyle T. Webster took to the stage to demonstrate some of the features of this all-new creative tool – and boy, was it impressive.
 We're still waiting for Gemini to be released, with Adobe promising at MAX 2018 that 2019 would be the year it arrives to the masses.

 Voice prototyping added to Adobe XD

-Another crowd pleaser last year, voice prototyping for Adobe XD, enabling designers to create prototypes for voice-activated devices.
-New voice trigger and speech playback capabilities enable designers to move seamlessly between voice and screen prototyping: users can now add voice triggers that launch particular interactions (in the same way a tap or click would), while speech playback unlocks a powerful text-to-speech engine.
+Another crowd-pleaser last year was the revelation that voice prototyping was now possible on Adobe XD, and designers would be able to create prototypes for voice-activated devices.
+Voice trigger and speech playback capabilities enable designers to move seamlessly between voice and screen prototyping, and users can now add voice triggers that launch particular interactions (in the same way a tap or click would), while speech playback unlocks a powerful text-to-speech engine.